 In 1978, the Nashville Sounds baseball team was established as an expansion franchise of the Double-A Southern League.

-On October 9, 1979, The Floridian train service to Union Station was cancelled, due to poor track conditions resulting in late trains and low ridership, ending over 120 years of intercity rail service in Nashville.
+On October 9, 1979, Amtrak's Floridian service to Nashville's Union Station was cancelled due to poor track conditions resulting in late trains and low ridership, ending over 120 years of intercity rail service in Nashville.

 In 1979, the Ku Klux Klan burnt crosses outside two African American sites in Nashville, including the city headquarters of the NAACP.